 Our Glorious GMMK features Gateron Brown tactile switches, which feel somewhat similar to the very popular Cherry MX Brown switches.
 However, our switches seem to have variation in distance between keys.
 Most people won't notice this pre-travel difference as it's within manufacturing tolerance.
 Note that the board is hotswappable, meaning you can easily choose which switches you want, and your experience will vary depending on which switch you go for.

-Typing on this keyboard feels very good.
+Typing on this keyboard feels excellent.
 The keypresses feel snappy and precise, without being too tiring during long periods.
 The keycaps are well spaced out, which helps reduce typos.
-The rugged PBT keycaps feel nice, but don't feel as premium and thick as others.
+The rugged ABS keycaps feel nice, but don't feel as premium and thick as others.
 On the upside, all the keys are stable and there's no wobble when typing.
 If you want a similar keyboard with an even better typing quality, check out the Ducky One 2.